tanner2379/allios-test/README.md

 ```

 ## Running the app
 You will need docker, docker-compose, and whichever docker daemon start script your init system uses, eg: docker-openrc or docker-runit.
+This service will need to be running before the next step.

 Start docker in detached mode.
 It will download and create a dockerized postgres database automatically.
 ```bash
 $ yarn docker:start:dev:detached
 ```

-Create a mikro-orm schema within the dockerized database
+Create a mikro-orm schema within the dockerized database.
+The docker image you started in the previous step might take a bit to spin up, so if you get a "MikroORM failed to connect to database" error, give the docker container a bit more time.
 ```bash
 $ NODE_ENV=development yarn mikro-orm schema:create --run --fk-checks
 ```